Dhole/dhole.github.io/content/post/reproducible_builds_debian_gsoc2015_update_1.md

 There is a very active community in the reproducible builds project!
 It's great to see so many people contributing to this project spending so many hours and putting so much effort.
 I've felt very welcome from the beginning and I have gotten kind replies and helpful answers to all the questions and doubts I've had, both from my mentor and from the other people in the project.

 I want to add that I'm still amazed by the awesome infrastructure set up for the reproducible builds project.
 The team is using a Jenkins machine to continuously build packages to check for reproducibility, with irc notifications for changes, and also with a really useful web interface to list all the packages organized by issues that allows exploring them individually with all the available information.
-Also not only the infrastructure is used to build Debian amd64 packages, but also FreeBSD and OpenWRT, and lately amrhf with the help of a few new arm nodes.
+Also not only the infrastructure is used to build Debian amd64 packages, but also FreeBSD, NetBSD, [OpenWRT](https://reproducible.debian.net/openwrt/openwrt.html), [coreboot](https://reproducible.debian.net/coreboot/coreboot.html) and lately Debian armhf with the help of a few new arm nodes.

 # Impressions about working on a free software project